Becoming a Good Relative

 Foreword by Luisah Teish, Ph.D. – African American Elder, Founding Mother of Ile Orunmila Oshun, and author of Jambalaya: The Natural Woman’s Book of Personal Charms and Practical Rituals.
-Luisah Teish co-envisioned this book.
-I asked her to write the Foreword because she served as a guiding mentor and coach for my writing process.

 Advance Praise for Becoming a Good Relative